 Goal 4: Continue delivery of operational model forecasts and products to serve priority users.
 A central goal of SECOORA is to develop, in partnership with end users, operational products that will support decision-making.
 Along with ongoing delivery of the regional model forecasts that fill temporal and spatial gaps in observations, SECOORA will develop and enhance products in collaboration with our partners to support their operational needs.
-Product delivery plans are included in Table 2 and geographic scope is shown in Figure 2.
+Product delivery plans are included in Table 2 and geographic scope is shown in Appendix 1, Figure 2.

 Objective 4.1: Enhance and operate a Coupled Marine Environmental Assessment and Prediction System.

-SECOORA will work with members at NCSU to build off of Year 1 advances, specifically: 1) sustain NCSU's South Atlantic Bight Gulf of Mexico (SABGOM) ocean circulation daily N/F modeling system;9, 10 2) refine the full couplings of wave, atmosphere and ocean circulation models, and generate on routine basis regional nowcasts and forecasts of ocean circulation, waves, marine weather, and low trophic level marine ecosystem predictions; 3) continue implementing a routine data assimilation scheme into the prediction system; and, 4) continue model skill assessment for marine environmental variables through appropriate comparisons with independent (non-assimilated) observations (e.g., mooring observations) Working with SAFMC, the team developed the interface between NCSU's oceanographic modeling system and Ecopath as well as other higher trophic level ecological/fishery models.
+SECOORA member NCSU strives to implement an advanced regional marine environment assessment and prediction capability for SECOORA by using a suite of fully coupled ocean-atmosphere-wave-marine ecosystem prediction models informed and updated continuously though data assimilation.
+Such a system will predict coastal ocean conditions over the entire SECOORA footprint with a high degree of scientific accuracy and provide detailed sub-regional information though relocatable grid refinement and nesting technology, and update and transmit such information to stakeholders (e.g. fishery resource managers) in a timely and clear fashion.
+SECOORA will work with members at NCSU to build off of Year 1 and 2 advances, specifically: 1) continue refining the full couplings of wave, atmosphere and ocean circulation models; 2) sustain NCSU's ocean circulation nowcast/forecast modeling system to generate regional nowcasts and forecasts of ocean circulation, waves, marine weather on the routine basis and implement google analytics to track their usage; 3) continue implementing and refining low trophic level marine ecosystem predictions; 4) continue implementing and refining advanced data assimilation schemes into the prediction system; 5) implement a prototype data assimilation nowcast/forecast system and carry out its routine operation experiment; 6) continue model skill assessment for marine environmental variables through appropriate comparisons with independent (non-assimilated) observations (e.g., mooring observations).
 Through this work, SECOORA can implement an advanced regional marine environmental assessment and prediction capability over the entire SECOORA domain with associated error estimates, and update and transmit information to stakeholders in a timely and clear fashion.